Tearran/config-v3/src/README.md

 - `src/` — All production code and configs.
     - `framework/` — Core variables and shared framework logic.
     - `initialize/` — Early-stage checks, TUI setup, and error handling.
-    - `interface/` — Dialog primitives: box, menu, message, yes/no, etc.
+    - `software/` — Package and container managment.
 - `template/` — Skeleton files for new modules/configs.